wxWidgets/website/docs/faq/general/index.md

 existing conditionals to set up wide character support and other issues.
 If the GUI runs on a Unix variant, define the `__UNIX__` variable in your makefile.

-Then you can start implementing the port, starting with wxWindow, wxTopLevelWindow, wxFrame, wxDialog so you can get the minimal sample running as soon as possible.
+Then you can start implementing the port, starting with `wxWindow`, `wxTopLevelWindow`, `wxFrame`, `wxDialog `so you can get the minimal sample running as soon as possible.

-If GDI objects (wxPen, wxBrush, etc.) are not concepts in your native GUI, you may wish to use very generic versions of some of these - see the wxX11 port.
+If GDI objects (`wxPen`, `wxBrush`, etc.) are not concepts in your native GUI, you may wish to use very generic versions of some of these - see the wxX11 port.

 Consider using the wxUniversal widget set as a quick way to implement wxWidgets on your platform.
 You only need to define some basic classes such as device contexts, wxWindow, wxTopLevelWindow, GDI objects etc. and the actual widgets will be drawn for you.
-See wxX11, wxMGL, and wxMSW/Univ for sample wxUniversal ports.
+See wxX11 for a sample wxUniversal port.

 To begin with, you can use whatever makefiles or project files work for you.
 Look at existing makefiles to see what generic/common/Unix files need to be